lil-qorgi/379-rnaseq/README.md

 The goal in this step is to obtain the raw RNA sequencing reads files (focusing on the WTC2 biological replicate) and count the total number of reads in the R1 and R2 fastq files before cleaning.

 ## Files involved.
-The raw RNA-seq files for paired-end sequencing data for biological replicates are all from the same wildtype (WT) cell line.
-- Overview of all of the replicates and treatment conditions
-    - WTA1 is wildtype, Thi+ environment, replicate A.
-    - WTB1 is wildtype, Thi+ environment, replicate B.
-    - WTC1 is wildtype, Thi+ environment, replicate C.
-    <br></br>
-    - WTA2 is wildtype, Thi- environment, replicate A.
-    - WTB2 is wildtype, Thi- environment, replicate B.
-    - **WTC2** is wildtype, Thi- environment, replicate C.

 As the class used a divide & conquer strategy on these files, I focused on WTC2's paired-end raw data files.
 - WTC2_1.fq.gz
     - forward reads of wildtype, Thi-, replicate C.